wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 1. Run `d kubectl get nodes -owide`
 2. See on which node `ingress-nginx` is running
-3. Get the IP of this pod by running `ip address` on that pod
+3. Get the IP of this node by running `ip address` on that pod
-4. Use that IP for $KUBENODEIP
+4. Use that IP for $KUBENODE1IP

 ```
 export KUBENODE1IP=<your.kubernetes.node.ip>